K-1-d #359 westbound at New Britain Yard June, 1940.

 Layout at a Glance

 Although I don't have engine assignments for 1946-7 yet, I have several photos of K-1-d #479 on the New Hartford local in 1947 and 1948, as well as a record indicating it was on HDX-5 on April 20, 1948.
-This locomotive was condemned on January 7, 1949 so I plan on running it through at least early 1948.
+It was still assigned to this train in the September 26, 1948 Engine Assignments.
+It was condemned on January 7, 1949.

 K-Class Assignments